 Cosmopolitanism disrupts local traditions.
 It instils the need to innovate faster and it can be unforgiving.
 Its nature forms an environment where progress is driven by reason (more obviously), with a system working in harmony, and not by individuals with power; where leaders learn and adapt faster, where they communicate to educate and empower rather than dictate; where a free-market economy thrives, where competition is vicious yet empowering; where individual freedoms and human rights are cherished and protected; a city where capitalism makes sense, supported by highly democratic institutions.
 We are not yet there and such reforms are essential, at least because cosmopolitan cities attract individuals with a highly independent mindset and are more likely to become hubs of economic growth and innovation.

-Rwanda’s vision sets Kigali and its leaders on a path to become more liberal (at least in the classical sense), and change in attitude is foreseeable.
+Rwanda’s vision sets Kigali and its leaders on a path to become more liberal (at least in the classical sense), and a change in attitude is foreseeable.
 Individuals and local businesses that are reluctant to change will crash and pragmatism will be a driving force for success in a highly competitive environment.
-Many of the city’s “old ways” will not just have to adapt but to also evolve.
+Many of the city’s “old ways” will not just have to adapt but also evolve.
 The freer the system in the city, the more forward-looking and consistent with policy, and the more open, Kigali will present a clearer picture — and a window — to a more prosperous society.

-In his recent book, The Future of Capitalism: Facing the New Anxieties, Prof. Collier says, “If state tries to impose a set of values different from those of its citizens it forfeits trust and its authority erodes.”
+In his recent book, The Future of Capitalism: Facing the New Anxieties, Prof. Collier says, “If the state tries to impose a set of values different from those of its citizens it forfeits trust and its authority erodes.”
 He is right.
-But I am afraid some of the global values might feel “different” even if they’re the right ones to embrace.
+But I am afraid some of the universal values might feel “different” even if they’re the right ones to embrace.
 The challenge, still, is to educate and re-educate.